 Just a little over a year since the liability shift, and there’s a new fee to be had.
 We know what you’re thinking … ‘how could the payment industry possibly think up another fee?’
-Well, some providers are now charging a fee if your business fails to upgrade to a terminal with EMV compliance.
+Well, some providers are now charging a compliance fee if your business fails to upgrade to an EMV-ready terminal.

 Surprised?
 Neither are we.